cyberark/ansible-security-automation-collection/docs/cyberark_account.md

                 new_secret:
                     description:
                         - The actual password value that will be assigned for the CPM action to be taken
                     type: str
+                perform_management_action:
+                    description:
+                        - C(always) will perform the management action in every action
+                        - C(on_create) will only perform the management action right after the account is created
+                    choices: [always, on_create]
+                    default: always
+                    type: str
     remote_machines_access:
         description: